JamesMcMahon/spring-boot-demo-problemdetails/README.md

 1. Using the `spring.mvc.problemdetails.enabled` to atomically convert Spring Boot errors into Problem Details.
 2. Manually creating a Problem Detail but using a Controller Advice exception handler.

-The test suite demostrates the above scenarios and are a good entry place into the codebase.
+The test suite demonstrates the above scenarios and are a good entry place into the codebase.

 ## Why